Azure/azure-sdk-for-c/README.md

 </tr>
 <tr>
 <td>ADDRESS_SANITIZER</td>
 <td>This option enables asan (address sanitizer).
-This should work on at least Windows and Linux and will catch memory errors at runtime.
-Do not use this option in production
+This works on Windows and Linux and will catch memory errors at runtime.
+This option may also work on other platforms supporting address sanitizer.
+Do not use this option in production as asan is not a hardening tool and can leak layout information and defeat ASLR.</td>
-as asan introduces trivial code execution vectors via environment variables.</td>
 <td>OFF</td>
 </tr>
 </table>